aalcala07/home_dashboard/docs/index.md

 ### Creating a Component

 You can add your own component my creating a Python module in the `components` directory and then registering it in `template.json`.
-All components must have a `draw` function that accepts two arguments (`screen` and `rect`) at a minimum.
+All components must have a `draw` function that accepts thre arguments (`screen`, `rect`, and `props`) at a minimum.
 You can look at existing components to see how this is done.

 ### Registering Component